syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ---
 layout: post
-title: Icons in Blazor - Syncfusion
+title: Icons Library in Blazor - Syncfusion
-description: Check out the documentation for Icons in Blazor
+description: Learn here all about that how to using Icons in the Syncfusion Blazor Component and its type of icons.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Icons Library
+# Blazor Icons Library

 The Syncfusion Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion Blazor components.
 These can be utilized in the web application also as needed.